Logo Concurso Mobile

 Repertoire

-• The repertoire of each stage must be performed by heart, without the repetitions (except for the forms of some classical sonatas that require the repetitions).
+• The repertoire for all stages must be performed from memory, without repetitions (except for the forms of some classical sonatas that require repetitions).

-• The participant will be able to choose the order in which he/she will perform his/her repertoire in each stage.
+• The contestant may decide the order in which they will perform the works in each stage.

-• The participants in the Adults Group will have a accompanist for the semifinal stage.
-If the participant desires he/she can bring his/her own accompanist for the semifinal stage.
-The expenses for the accompanist will be paid by the participant.
+• The contestant in the Senior Group will have an accompanying pianist for the semifinal test.
+If the participant wishes, they may bring their own accompanying pianist, whose expenses are covered by the participant.

-• The jury reserves the right to interrupt the participant during his/her performance in case it exceeds the time limit for each stage.
+• The jury reserves the right to interrupt the contestant during their performance if the time limit for each stage is exceeded.

 Youth Group Repertoire